Animal Farm (2025 film)

-Animal Farm is a 2025 animated film directed by Andy Serkis and written by Nicholas Stoller, based on the 1945 novella Animal Farm by George Orwell.
-The film stars Seth Rogen, Gaten Matarazzo, Woody Harrelson, Steve Buscemi, Glenn Close and Kieran Culkin.
-It is the third adaptation of the novella, following the 1954 animated film and the 1999 live-action film, with an alternative plot that introduces new characters such as a piglet named Lucky.
+Animal Farm, also known as Animal Farm: A Cautionary Tail, is a 2025 animated satirical comedy-drama film directed by Andy Serkis and written by Nicholas Stoller, loosely based on the 1945 novella by George Orwell.
+The film stars Seth Rogen, Gaten Matarazzo, Steve Buscemi, Glenn Close, Laverne Cox, Kieran Culkin, Woody Harrelson, Jim Parsons, Serkis, Kathleen Turner, and Iman Vellani.
+It is the third adaptation of the novella, following the 1954 animated film and the 1999 live-action film, with an alternative, coming-of-age plot that introduces new characters such as a piglet called Lucky, an original character who is also the main protagonist.

-The film premiered at the 2025 Annecy International Animation Film Festival on 9 June 2025.
+Animal Farm premiered at the Annecy International Animation Film Festival on 9 June 2025, and was released in the United States and Canada on 1 May 2026, by Angel Studios.
+The film received generally negative reviews from critics and grossed $6.5 million against a $35 million budget.